Trivadis/plsql-formatter-settings/standalone/README.md

 ### Executable JAR

-The `tvdformat.jar` is a shaded, executable JAR.
-This means it contains all dependent Java classes.
-However, it still needs a JDK 8 or higher.
+The `tvdformat.jar` is a shaded, executable JAR that is part of a [release](https://github.com/Trivadis/plsql-formatter-settings/releases).
+It contains all dependent Java classes and needs a JDK 8 or higher at runtime.

 To run it, open a terminal window and type